JPGSP/Dashboard/README.md

 4. Now you are ready to enjoy.

 Instructions to test.

-This services used to create this project are located in the following routes:
+The services used to create this project are located in the following routes:
             /new_records/
             /all_data/
             /data_time_slot/parameter1/parameter2